-The most harmful health issues of the future
+Australian GPs have identified the most harmful health issues of the future.

 Australian health professionals have identified the most harmful health issues of the future which may, or may not, surprise you.

 The Royal Australian College of General Practitioners (RACGP) believes that, on current trends, 70 per cent of Australia’s population will be obese or overweight by 2025.

 GPs are urging anyone who is overweight or obese, or has trouble with maintaining a healthy weight, to seek the advice of their doctor before it’s too late.

 “Early intervention by a GP plays a key role in an attempt to change the weight gain trajectory that patients with obesity often find themselves on,” said RACGP President Dr Bastian Seidel.

 “Obesity is a disease and, like other diseases, deserves immediate attention.

 “As the first point of contact for most Australians seeking medical attention, GPs are in an unparalleled position to both identify those at risk of developing obesity and initiate treatment for those with established overweight or obesity.”

 RACGP’s General Practice: Health of the Nation 2017 report revealed that obesity and complications arising from obesity are major health problems already facing Australians, but it’s only going to get worse in the very near future.